saphyron/HypeCrawler/README.md

 * Data is stored in a MySQL database, https://www.mongodb.com/
 * Access to database enabled by MySQL npm-package, https://www.npmjs.com/package/mysql
 * Google's "Puppeteer" for Crawling and extraction of data from web, https://www.npmjs.com/package/puppeteer
-* Application interface is establised by the Meteor framework, https://www.meteor.com/

 ## Contributors